Last updated on June 11th, 2020 at 08:24 am

 We also periodically review advertisers in case they slip through our filters by falsely identifying their subject matter to evade scrutiny.

-Our purpose in screening ads is two-fold: We don’t want to offend readers like you, and we want legitimate advertisers to feel comfortable with the company they keep on our site.
+Our purpose in screening ads is two-fold: We don’t want to offend readers, and we want legitimate advertisers to feel comfortable with the company they keep on our site.

 Your e-mail address is safe with us